kelmankenberg/AppNest/README.md

-# Windows Desktop Launcher
+# AppNest – All Your Apps, One Nest

 A lightweight Electron-based application for Windows that helps users launch installed and portable applications from their file system.
-Inspired by the PortableApps menu.
+AppNest is designed to work in harmony with the Windows Start menu or as a standalone launcher.
+Its goal is to provide a seamless, efficient way to launch both installed and portable applications, enhancing workflow and organization for all types of users.

 ## Features